Alta Sustainability Leadership Award

 Recognizing excellence in leadership for the health of our community and planet.

 I build hardware and software tools that improve our understanding of the world.
-My work involves atmospheric modeling, data mining, machine learning, HPC and cloud computing, server/network administration, and hardware and software development for measurement control systems.
-I've built production grade systems on technologies from fortran to Kubernetes.
+My work involves atmospheric modeling, data mining, machine learning, HPC and cloud computing, server/network administration, and hardware and software development for measurement data systems.

 When I'm not working, you can find me skiing or climbing mountains.